Undergraduate options in Computer Science

-Tufts provides computer science majors with a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
-Students also go on to graduate work in computer science and related disciplines.
-Students can major in Computer Science through the School of Engineering or the School of Arts & Sciences.
+Tufts provides two computer science majors emphasizing a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
+Students can also opt to go on to graduate work in computer science and related disciplines.
+Students can major in Computer Science through the School of Engineering or the School of Arts and Sciences.

-The Bachelor of Science in Data Science is a rigorous program in the theory, methods, practices, and tools involved in using big data for science, business intelligence, and other data-intensive tasks in both science and business.
+The Bachelor of Science in Data Science is a rigorous program open to students in the School of Engineering.
+The program covers the theory, methods, practices, and tools involved in using big data for science, business intelligence, and other data-intensive tasks in both science and business.
 It produces computer-literate data analysts who are well versed in current methods in both computational statistics and machine learning.

 Minor in Computer Science

-The Department of Computer Science offers a minor in computer science for students in both the College of Liberal Arts and the School of Engineering.
-To ensure that you will be able to meet the requirements for the computer science minor, it is recommended that you contact the program advisor by the end of your junior year.
+The Department of Computer Science offers a minor in computer science for students in both the School of Arts and Sciences and the School of Engineering.

-Five courses are required for a minor.
-For a computer science minor, students must take Computer Science 15 and Computer Science/Mathematics 61, as well as three additional courses from an approved list.
+The computer science minor includes Computer Science 15 and Computer Science/Mathematics 61, as well as three additional courses from an approved list.